brunomenesesdev/CSVtoHTMLandPDF/README.md

-### A simple project made with NodeJs for converting spreadsheets in CSV to HTML and PDF files.
+### A simple project made with NodeJs for converting 🔄 spreadsheets in CSV to HTML and PDF files.

 <img src="https://i.ibb.co/pXPBpdh/Sem-Ti-tulo.png"/>

+### Description
+😁 This project aims to help people looking for this type of tool, use as you wish.
+You are free to improve it. </br>

 ### How Install?